sotte/timecheat/README.md

 23.12.2013).

 With --output you can specify different output formats.
 There is 'latex', 'text' and 'template'.
-If you use a template the tag #MONTH# is replaced my the current month, #TIMETABLE# is replaced by a 5 column latex table (without \begin and
+If you use a template the tag #MONTH# is replaced by the current month, #TIMETABLE# is replaced by a 5 column latex table (without \begin and
 \end etc.) holding the actual time data.